vorburger/vorburger.ch-Notes/linux/coreos/README.md

 ## Containers

+### Podman systemd status & troubleshooting

+1. `systemctl --user --status` shows if `State:` is `running` or `degraded`.
+1. `systemctl --user --failed` to see the failed user services.
+1. `systemctl --user status $UNIT` to see status of a user service.
+1. `systemctl --user restart $UNIT` retarts a user service.
+1. `journalctl --user -xe -u $UNIT` to see logs of a failed user service.

 ### Podman run in systemd

 `podman run -d --name hello-app -p 9090:8080 gcr.io/google-samples/hello-app:1.0` runs https://github.com/GoogleCloudPlatform/kubernetes-engine-samples/tree/master/hello-app on http://localhost:9090.
 But this is manual, and won't survive a restart.